 - No "Live Map → Service Area" polygon editor in the ops console.
 Geofences are drawn per region in

-Management Common → Regions, not as a single tenant-wide polygon. - No "Test mode vs. live mode" toggle.
-There's a per-tenant
+Management Common → Regions, not as a single workspace-wide polygon. - No "Test mode vs. live mode" toggle.
+There's a per-workspace

 - No "surge multiplier" field on service classes.
 The eligibility / pricing fields in